Why "the last great adventure" must be done and how it will make an impact - hear directly from the adventurer Akshay Nanavati himself...

 - Akshay has spent 10 days in complete darkness and isolation.

 - In an act of selflessness, he ran 167 miles across Liberia to help build a school out there.

 - Created a global company and a book, both of which are named Fearvana.

-- Dragged a 190 pound sled across the world’s second-largest icecap, climbed MANY mountains, including Denali and Kilimanjaro, became 1 of only 26 people to ski up a remote glacier in Antarctica, and run many ultra marathons, including a 24 hour run, and a 50 miler around a tiny 0.05 mile parking lot, among many others.
+- Dragged a 190 pound sled across the world’s second-largest icecap, climbed mountains all over the world, became 1 of only 26 people to ski up a remote glacier in Antarctica, and run many ultra marathons, including a 24 hour run, among many others.

 - He accomplished all of this despite lifelong medical challenges, including a blood disorder that 2 doctors said would kill him in Marine Corps bootcamp.